 Elicia is fluent in English, Spanish, Portuguese, and Taiwanese.

-The sponsor in the 4(a)(2) private placement financing of a 100MW single-cycle power facility in Mexico.
+The Issuer in the 4(a)(2) private placement financing of the EVM I single-cycle power station (100MW) in Mexico.

-A sponsor in the 4(a)(2) private placement financing of an 850MW power facility in Mexico.
+EVM as sponsor in the 4(a)(2) private placement and commercial bank debt financing of the EVM II CCGT power plant (850MW) in Mexico.

-A major fund sponsor in the holdco financing of its investment in two gas pipelines in South America.
+EIG in the holdco financing of its interest in two gas pipelines in Bolivia and Brazil.

-The Lenders in connection with a US$3 billion revolving credit facility and the US$6 billion bond financing of the US$13 billion new international airport in Mexico City.
-This project was awarded "Latin American Airports Deal of the Year" by IJGlobal 2015, "Latin Project Finance Deal of the Year" by Latin Lawyer 2015 and "Latin America Infrastructure Deal of the Year" by LatinFinance 2015.
+The Lenders in connection with a USD3 billion revolving credit facility and the bond financing of the USD13 billion new international airport in Mexico City.